zelix-lang/CLI/README.md

 # Zelix CLI

+> [!WARNING]
+> Zelix CLI has been discontinued, as our efforts shift towards
+> the Zelix compiler.
+From now on, Zelix will use [CLI11](https://github.com/CLIUtils/CLI11).
+> Further changes to Zelix CLI may not be made.
+Please update your code accordingly.

 Zelix CLI is a rewrite of the already-existing [fluent_libc/cli](https://github.com/rodrigoo-r/cli) in C++ instead of C.
 It is a library that provides a simple way to create command line interfaces